-5. Our Preprocessing Algorithms.
+5. Our preprocessing algorithms.
 If there are only one or two nonconvex operations in the code list, but these nonconvex operations depend on many, if not all, of the dependent variables, then it is probably advantageous to use the second subdivision process (subdividing directly on the intermediate variables entering the nonconvex constraints).
 However, if there are many nonconvex constraints, all depending on the same small number of independent variables, then it is probably advantageous to do a traditional branch-and-bound within the subspace of independent variables corresponding to the nonconvex constraints.
-The problem will be "hard" if there are both a large number of nonconvex constraints and a large number of independent variables enter into these nonconvex constraints; otherwise, the problem is easily solvable by either branching and bounding on directly on the intermediate variables entering the few convex constraints or by branching and bounding on the few independent variables entering the nonconvex constraints.
+The problem will be "hard" if there are both a large number of nonconvex constraints and a large number of independent variables enter into these nonconvex constraints; otherwise, the problem is easily solvable by either branching and bounding directly on the intermediate variables entering the few convex constraints or by branching and bounding the few independent variables entering the nonconvex constraints.

-With these considerations in mind, we have structured our preprocessing algorithms in the following order.
+With these considerations in mind, we have structured our preprocessing algorithms in the following order:

 - 1. We first create the code list. - 2.
 Evaluate the code list with interval arithmetic to obtain bounds on the intermediate variables1. - 3.
-Using Theorem 3.3, and the bounds from Step 2 start at the bottom of the computational graph to label each node in the computational graph as corresponding to an inequality or an equality constraint. - 4.
-Using the ranges from step 2, the labellings from step 3, and considerations from §4 (e.g. whether the function is convex or concave and whether an overestimate, underestimate, or both is required), label each node as requiring solution of problems on subdomains to obtain tighter approximations via linear programs or as requiring only appending of additional constraints to a single problem over the original domain.
+Using Theorem 3.3 and the bounds from Step 2, start at the bottom of the computational graph to label each node in the computational graph as corresponding to an inequality or an equality constraint. - 4.
+Using the ranges from Step 2, the labellings from Step 3, and considerations from section 4 (e.g., whether the function is convex or concave and whether an overestimate, underestimate, or both is required), label each node as requiring solution of problems on subdomains to obtain tighter approximations via linear programs or as requiring only the appending of additional constraints to a single problem over the original domain. - 5.
+For those nodes in the computational graph requiring solution of problems over subdomains, trace up the computational graph to identify upon which independent variables the result depends.